Gilead’s $2,340 price for coronavirus drug draws criticism

 The treatment courses that the company has donated to the U.S. and other countries will run out in about a week, and the prices will apply to the drug after that, O’Day said.

 In the U.S., federal health officials have allocated the limited supply to states, but that agreement with Gilead will end after September.
-They said Monday that the government has secured more than 500,000 additional courses that Gilead will produce starting in July to supply to hospitals through September.
+They said Monday that the government has secured more than 500,000 additional courses that Gilead will produce starting in July to supply to hospitals through September, and stressed that that does not mean the government actually was acquiring that much, just ensuring the availability.

 “We should have sufficient supply … but we have to make sure it’s in the right place at the right time,” O’Day said